 - Preheat oven to 400°F (200°C).

-- Bake for 15-20 minutes until golden brown.
+- Bake 15-20 minutes until puffed and golden.

-- Cool slightly, then serve and enjoy!
+- Cool slightly, slice, and serve warm.

-It’s not advisable to make the dough ahead of time or freeze it.
+Make Ahead & Freezing: It's not advisable to make the dough ahead of time or freeze it.
 This recipe is best enjoyed fresh.

-📝Camila's Tips & Variations
+Camila's Tips & Variations

-🛠️ Frequently Asked Questions
+Frequently Asked Questions

 Can I make Rosca de Chipa without oil?